-The trail is 13.6 km (8.3 miles), so although that might not sound a long distance, the climb is steep in places.
-It starts on flat farmland at the foot of the mountains and gradually climbs up through pine forests, on to the mountainside and eventually the top.
+The trail is 13.6 km (8.3 miles), so although that might not sound like a long distance, the climb is steep in places.
+It starts on flat farmland at the foot of the mountains and gradually climbs up through pine forests, onto the mountainside, and eventually to the top.

-At the top, you’ll find old relics from the Yugoslav War which includes an old runway, cave networks, bullet hole-riddled checkpoints and the derelict and crumbling barracks.
+At the top, you’ll find old relics from the Yugoslav War which include an old runway, cave networks, bullet-hole-riddled checkpoints, and the derelict and crumbling barracks.
 It’s also her at the top where you can stand with one foot in Croatia and the other in Bos & Hetz.

 Close to the war ruins, there is a gigantic rock overlooking the valley below.
 This natural stage is unarguably Croatia’s most photogenic rock with its backdrop of the nothing but endless sky and fields below.

 The full-day hike is steep, it’s marked with red painted dots on trees, rocks, and lamp posts at about every 20-30 metres.
 Although they are mostly easy to spot, it’s also easy to miss one and take the wrong route.
 If you don’t see a marker for about 50 metres, retrace your steps and look for it.

 Do note that there is no toilet or supplies en route, so take everything you need with you.
 This is also bear and wolf country.
 At the top of the mountain, you’ll see warnings for land mines.
 These are for the Bos & Her side of the trail.
 The Croatia side is safe.
 So do not cross the barrier where you see these signs.